Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 - Give high-dose oxygen via mask, aiming for oxygen saturation >95%
 - Give IV normal saline to support BP if necessary
 	- Avoid excessive fluid ∵ worsens RV dilation → septal shift → worsens LV function
+- Vasopressors: Norad first line, dobutamine
 - Relieve pain with titrated morphine 2.5 mg IV boluses
+- Can use PESI score or simplified PESI score to determine risk of 30 day mortality
 ## Anticoagulation
 - Commence anticoagulation when:
 	- The diagnosis is confirmed or